 North Shore Market Update

 Wondering what your neighbor’s house sold for?
-Just email me with the address of the property and I’d be happy to send you that information (caveat: I can only access the information if the transaction has closed.
-Until then the information is confidential).
+Just email us with the address of the property and we’d be happy to send you that information (caveat: only if the transaction has closed.
+Until then the information is not available).

 North Shore Market Update